chadkluck/serverless-deploy-pipeline-atlantis/README.md

 Once an understanding of the `pipeline-toolchain.yml`, `application-infrastructure-sample-code/template.yml`, and IAM policy and role is achieved, they can all be modified to extend a project to use any AWS resource.
 As demonstrated in the tutorial, the templates are simple and easy to use to create and re-create sandboxes for experiementation.

 The application deployed in the tutorials use a sample of the Serverless Application Model that deviates from the traditional "Hello World" example as instead it returns JSON formatted predictions.
-It is an extention of the [SAM 8-Ball example](https://github.com/chadkluck/serverless-sam-8ball-example) which I highly recommend checking out for the sake of learning more about the Serverless Application Model.
+It is an extention of the [Serverless SAM 8-Ball example](https://github.com/chadkluck/serverless-sam-8ball-example) which I highly recommend checking out for the sake of learning more about the Serverless Application Model.

 To deploy application infrastructure and code changes all you need to do is commit to a monitored branch of the repository.